-This is a list of Latin American studies courses.
+This is a list of courses with the subject code LAS.
 For more information, see Latin American Studies (College of Liberal Arts and Sciences) in the Catalog.

 Dance, music, historical, and social contents of Brazilian Carnival production, critical theories of performance, religious backgrounds, and theatre making in carnival parades.
-GE: Values, Society, and Diversity.
+GE: Engineering Be Creative; Values and Culture.
 Same as DANC:1150.

 Folk and popular musical traditions and their social contexts in Latin America, the Caribbean; listening skills; video/film screenings.
-GE: Literary, Visual, and Performing Arts; Values, Society, and Diversity.
+GE: Literary, Visual, and Performing Arts; Values and Culture.
 Same as MUS:2311.

 Governmental institutions, major interest groups; focus on area as a whole.
 GE: International and Global Issues; Social Sciences.
 Same as POLI:2415.